-The OS layer includes the device publishers.
+The OS layer includes device publishers.
 When users attach devices, device publishers create PPS objects and write device information into them.
 The publishers remove the objects that store information about specific devices when users remove those devices.
-Your media applications can monitor the entries of the PPS directories that store these objects and then read the object contents to discover new media sources and to explore them for playable content.
+Your media applications can monitor the entries of the PPS directories that store these objects and then read the object contents to discover new media sources and to learn the mediastore mountpoints, which they can explore for playable content.